 The Competitors: the Uwell Caliburn vs. the Juul vs. the SMOK Nord

-They can hold close to 0.7ml of e-juice and the nicotine strengths of each flavor ranges between 3% and 5%.
+They can hold close to 0.7ml of e-juice, and the nicotine strengths of each flavor range between 3% and 5%.
 The Juul battery uses a proprietary charger and takes almost 40 minutes to charge.

 The SMOK Nord

 The SMOK Nord is a vape device with a 2ml pod that can support both an MTL coil, 1.4ohms, and a DL 0.6ohm coil.
-The cartridge is unique in that you can remove and replace the coil, rather than the head being built-into the device.
+In addition, the cartridge is unique in that you can remove and replace the coil, rather than the head being built into the device.

-The Nord battery has a capacity of 1100mAh and also uses dual-firing methods, with a central firing button for manual vaping, as well as for enabling the auto-draw feature.
+The Nord battery has a capacity of 1100mAh and uses dual-firing methods, with a central firing button for manual vaping and enabling the auto-draw feature.